 Want a great way to connect even more with your students?
 Minutes meetings are for you!
-Counselor buddy Danielle Schulz of The School Counselor Blog told us all about her concept of minute meetings and I thought the concept was absolutely brilliant!
+Counselor buddy Danielle Schultz of The School Counselor Blog told us all about her concept of minute meetings and I thought the concept was absolutely brilliant!
 These short but meaningful meetings consist of asking questions to students individually as a sort of check in.
 These questions cover the ASCA Academic, Personal/Social and Career domains.

 Here's some background planning that worked well for me on doing minute meetings:

 -Make a schedule of which grade level(s), homeroom(s) you plan to visit each day.
 It took me about 3 weeks to meet with all my students (in 1st -5th grades).
 I scheduled 45-50 minute blocks to meet with each class.
 I usually meet with 2-3 classes each day.
 The younger students usually don't have as much to say, so you may need less time.
 As we got into 4th & 5th grades they have more to discuss, so we usually had to do 2 sessions of meetings.

 -Once your meeting schedule is done, email the teachers and let them know what day(s) & time you will be coming to their class.

 -Print a copy of the class list for each homeroom that you plan on meeting with (to keep track of who you've seen, who's absent, make notes, etc).
 I am very fortunate to have a counselor intern so we can split the list and we can work more efficiently.